Ai Accountant

 Week 3: pilot entity testing

-Run parallel reconciliation for one entity, compare with current manual outcomes, and refine rules.
+Run parallel reconciliation for one entity.
+Compare with current manual outcomes.
+Refine rules based on the results.

 Week 4: full rollout and training

-Extend to all entities and rails, train on exceptions and approvals, and document standard operating procedures.
+Extend to all entities and rails.
+Train on exceptions and approvals.
+Document standard operating procedures.

 Ongoing: optimization and scale

-Track match rates, reduce exception tails, and add new rails or gateways as needed.
+Track match rates.
+Reduce exception tails.
+Add new rails or gateways as needed.

 ROI and Business Impact Metrics